TPP Slavery and Human Trafficking Statement

 TPP Policy on Slavery and Human Trafficking

 TPP is committed to ensuring that there is no modern slavery or human trafficking in its supply chains nor in any part of its business.
-TPP has exercised due diligence in consulting with key sub suppliers to ensure adherence to The Modern Slavery Act (2015) throughout its immediate and extended supply chains.
+TPP has exercised due diligence in consulting with key sub suppliers and monitored their external output relating to modern slavery and human trafficking to ensure adherence to The Modern Slavery Act (2015) throughout its immediate and extended supply chains.

 TPP’s Anti-Slavery and Human Trafficking Policy reflects the company’s commitment to act ethically and with integrity in all of its business relationships, and to implement and enforce effective systems and controls to ensure modern slavery and human trafficking is not taking place.